A

 meant the people had to winter in a place with moose, in the forested

 zone.
-Since the arctic was cold and dark in the winter, early visitors
+It is common sense that since the arctic was cold and dark in the

 to the arctic did not stay there through the dark winter.
 They all